Working with Docker Registries

 - Builds a docker image that gets named

-- In the next step automatically pulls that image and runs
+- In the next step automatically uses that image and runs

 python setup.py testinside it.
 Again notice the lack of